-- Manikanteswara Temple: The ancient temple of Manikanteshwara can be dated back to the times of the Chola King Kulothunga Chola.
-He is said to have built 108 temples of Shiva, to obtain relief from the sin of killing a Brahmin – “Brahma Hatya Papam’.
+- Manikanteswara Temple: The ancient temple of Manikanteshwara exists since the times of the Chola King Kulothunga Chola.
+People believe that he built 108 temples of Shiva, to obtain relief from the sin of killing a Brahmin – “Brahma Hatya Papam’.
 Famous for the Chola architecture, the exquisite sculpture of the idol adds on another striking feature to the divine altar.

 - Varadaraja Swamy Temple: This Kshetram of Lord Ayyappa, also known as Harihara is a landmark in the surroundings, owing to the vast temple compound structure and the architectural marvel in the temple complex, that also houses two other deities – Sri Anjaneya Swamy and the Nava Grahas.